 Distilled in Indiana and bottled in Bardstown, Kentucky, Redemption is part of a growing cadre of craft distillers who go guerrilla on getting their stuff produced (a la Angel’s Envy), releasing amazingly high-quality product at very affordable prices.
 At Redemption, the focus is obviously on increasingly popular rye.

-Redemption High-Rye Bourbon – I’d estimate most Bourbons are in the 10% rye region.
+Redemption High-Rye Bourbon Batch 010 (2011) – I’d estimate most Bourbons are in the 10% rye region.
 Redemption’s is 38.2% rye, 1.8% malted barley, and 60% corn.
 (Bourbon by law must be 51% corn, so that is indeed a lot of rye.)
-Though it’s conceivable younger (aged “over 2 years,” per the age statement) it’s a darker spirit and a more successful, better-balanced whiskey.
+Though it’s likely a lot younger (aged “over 2 years,” per the age statement), it’s a darker spirit and a more successful, better-balanced whiskey.
 Great flavors of caramel and vanilla are complemented by rich spiciness — all those sweet holiday notes are mellowed out with a big, silky, lightly tannic body.
 A much greater success for straight-up tippling.
 92 proof.
 Aka red label.
 A- / $27 [BUY IT NOW FROM CASKERS] [BUY IT NOW FROM TOTAL WINE]